julien-michot/tinyopt/docs/API.md

 Accumulation function, manually, by yourself, like a grown up!

 This is the **FASTEST** way to optimize something so if execution time matters, use this one!

+Example: `Cost(const T &x, Vec3 &gradient, Mat3 &hessian);`.
+The `Gradient` type must be a Eigen::Vector, The Hessian Type must be either a dense or sparse Eigen Matrix.

 ## Full Documentation